 While more distance travelled is required on average to fulfil an order, picking accuracy is typically higher because each picking staff can focus on one order at one time.
 However, as the business scales, the discrete picking method is not as efficient.
 This emphasises the importance of working with an order fulfilment provider that is experienced in maintaining accuracy and efficiency as the retailer’s sales grow

 - Wave picking is similar to discrete picking in that one order is picked at one time, however, this method introduces scheduling windows as a means of optimising the picking team’s time depending on the time of day.
 Wave picking is also useful for when picking staff are also responsible for packing, reworking and other areas of the order fulfilment process.

 Most modern fulfilment houses will utilise a combination of the above, or as the retailer grows in order volumes, their fulfilment provider may evolve from discrete and wave picking methods to zone and batch picking to suit the business’s current demands.

-While your products will arrive at the fulfilment warehouse in a container and / or pallets, the products themselves will be in boxes, often called ‘outers’ and ‘inners’.
+While your products will arrive at the fulfilment warehouse in a container and/or pallets, the products themselves will be in boxes, often called ‘outers’ and ‘inners’.
 However, these boxes aren’t necessarily the packaging that will be used to deliver to your customers.
-Often the packaging will arrive from a separate supplier or the fulfilment house will offer packaging of their own.
+Often the packaging will arrive from a separate supplier or the fulfilment house will offer to package of their own.

 As your business scales, it is likely you will look to implement bespoke packaging to enhance your customer experience and reinforce your brand.